sgoldenlab/SMART2/docs/tutorial.md

     internal reference atlas plates.
   - `brainmorph()` **(W)** Generate a brain morph plot.
-  - `interpolate()` **(W)** Interpolate all AP and z numbers for atlas plates in a whole brain project
+  - `interpolate()` **(W)** Interpolate all AP and z numbers for atlas plates in a whole brain project.

 **Part 3: Registration**